42xel/BAPL2/README.md

 Blocks and functions have great synergy together, this subsection is dedicated to it.

 First it's important to mention that functions (or if, or else) by default do not create a new scope.
-New scopes are created exactly by blocks.
+New scopes are created exactly by brace delimited blocks, with the exception of the whole program itself, which also is its own toplevel scope without requiring braces to materialize (that's what enables writing local variable at top level).

 FeAsKo lacks a dedicated syntax for anonymous functions, but the following idioms covers that need :
 ```